Political Communication and Public Affairs - MSc

 - Convenient delivery: This course is delivered in a manner that is ideal for people in full-time work or with caring responsibilities.

-More about MSc Political Communication and Public Affairs and what you will achieve
+Political Communication and Public Affairs (MSc): More information and what you will achieve

 Communication, media, and culture not only shape people’s lives but are also pivotal to the way in which politics and policymaking work.
 Companies and brands have recognised this for some time now in their lobbying, advocacy, and social responsibility work.
 In this age of activism, so have ordinary people when they mobilise to advocate for ways—laws and policies—to change how governments and companies go about their business.
 There is politics (and policy) in the food we eat, in the education we get, in how we travel, how we build homes, in who makes our clothes and what happens to them when we no longer use them.
 And this is what this course is about.